ALTUS-Community/SolutionStarters/Reporting/Paginated/README.md

 ##### Paginated Report (.rdl files)

-If the client wishes to to have both landscape and Portrait then the portrait rdl file can be found in Archive folder.
+If the client wishes to have both landscape and Portrait then the portrait rdl file can be found in Archive folder.

 To embed a paginated report navigate to make.powerapps.com.
 Then go to Solutions –  Eg:Customised Altus solutions or Power BI Solutions or create a new Solution if you want to keep it separate for Power BI Reports.